Dawglife/Kubernetes/Readme.md

 kube-proxy - Provides network proxy services.
 ```

+# high level goal of the workshop

+* Install and configure a basic Kubernets cluster
+* Install the Kubernets UI
+* Create pods and services
+* Play around :-)
+* Have fun :-)

 ## Deployment on CentOS 7

 We will need 4 servers, running on CentOS 7.1 64 bit with minimal install.